-Prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
-Revised by Trent C. Hale, Extension Turfgrass Specialist, Clemson University.
-(New 01/99).
-Revised 08/03.)
+Revised by Gary Forrester, Regional Horticulture Extension Agent, Clemson University, 01/16.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+Revised by Trent C. Hale, Extension Turfgrass Specialist, Clemson University 08/03.
+New 01/99.

 Centipedegrass (Eremochloa ophiuroides) was introduced into the United States from seed found in the baggage of Frank Meyer, a USDA plant explorer who disappeared on his fourth trip to China in 1916.
 It was initially used for low-maintenance cemeteries and eventually for lawns during and after the Depression and is sometimes referred to as "lazy man's grass" or "poor man's grass".
 It is well adapted to the climate and soils of the coastal plains and lower Piedmont areas of the southern United States.

 Centipedegrass is a low-growing and medium-textured naturally yellow-green colored perennial turf.
 Its low fertility requirements result in slow growth and reduced maintenance.
-Centipedegrass' natural color is Granny Smith crab apple green.
-Overfertilizing to obtain an unnatural dark green color reduces its cold tolerance and usually increases long-term maintenance problems.
-Centipedegrass is currently the most common home lawn turfgrass in the South.
+Centipedegrass' natural color is Granny Smith apple green.
+Over-fertilizing to obtain an unnatural dark green color reduces its cold tolerance, increases the thatch layer and usually increases long-term maintenance problems along with eventual turf failure.

-Improved varieties of centipedegrass are available, including Centennial, Oaklawn, TennTurf (formerly, Tennessee Hardy), TopQuality and TifBlair.
+Improved varieties of centipedegrass are available, including Centennial, Oaklawn, Covington, Santee, TennTurf, (formerly, Tennessee Hardy), and TifBlair.
 The improved cultivars have better cold tolerance than common.
-However, these must be vegetatively propagated and are selected specifically for their improved cold tolerance.
-Centennial will perform a little better on alkaline soil than common centipedegrass.
-The centipedegrass seed and sod produced in most Southern areas are a mixture of red- and yellow-stemmed grasses.
+However, some of these newer varieties must be vegetatively propagated and are selected specifically for their improved cold tolerance.
+Currently, only TifBlair is available as seed.
+Santee may be available as seed in the near future.
+Centennial will perform a little better on alkaline soils than common centipedegrass.
+Santee is recommended for the lower one-third of South Carolina, and Covington is recommended for all areas except the Upstate.

 Excerpted from Southern Lawns: Best Management Practices for the Selection, Establishment and Maintenance of Southern Lawngrasses, EC 707, 2003.